unlikelyso/unlikelyso/src/blog/10-ways-to-piss-off-your-designer-without-even-trying.md

 <p>
 Each of these situations is frustrating, but the weight of it all can make a designer’s work unbearable.
-So when the designer you work with is upset, consider which of the situations above they might be struggling with.
-Having honest conversations when <a href="/aita-at-work/">difficult situations</a> happen can resolve many disagreements, leading to more effective collaboration.
+So when the designer you work with is upset (maybe even <a href="/aita-at-work/">act like an a-hole</a>), consider which of the situations above they might be struggling with.
+Having honest conversations when difficult situations happen can resolve many disagreements, leading to <a href="/appreciation-expand-your-influence-and-lead-with-authenticity/">appreciation</a>
+and more effective collaboration.
 </p>